lop-Louis/northbook/docs/api-guidelines.md

 tone: Plainspoken, candid, energetic
 narrative_goal: Capture the baseline rules for Northbook APIs until the full guide ships
+nav:
+  - none
 ---

 # API Guidelines (Stub)

-<a href="#core-principles" data-primary-action>Use these defaults when you draft or review API changes.</a>

-<a href="./runbooks/index" data-secondary-action>Browse the Runbooks index for hands-on checklists.</a>

-Neutral, public-safe principles for designing and evolving HTTP+JSON APIs.
-This page is a placeholder until a fuller version is needed.
+Neutral, public-safe defaults keep every HTTP+JSON API predictable while the full guide is in flight. <a href="#core-principles" data-primary-action>Apply the API defaults</a> or <a href="./runbooks/index" data-secondary-action>Browse the runbooks index</a>.

 ## Core Principles